LACNIC Code of Ethics

-LACNIC's Code of Conduct describes the core values and policies governing the activities of the organization.
+LACNIC's Code of Ethics describes the core values and policies governing the activities of the organization.
 It provides a framework and guiding principles on professional conduct in five different areas:

-This Code of Conduct applies to all LACNIC employees, managers and members of the Board, regardless of their rank and geographic or functional location, and extends to its members and suppliers in cases where so specified.
+This Code of Ethics applies to all LACNIC employees, managers and members of the Board, regardless of their rank and geographic or functional location.
+This code extends to LACNIC members and suppliers in cases where so specified.

-LACNIC, its employees, managers and Board members must observe and respect the legislation in force in the countries where it operates, as well as the internal regulations applicable to the activities performed.
+LACNIC, its employees, managers and members of the Board must observe and respect the legislation in force in the countries where it operates, as well as the internal rules or regulations applicable to any activities performed.

-Any intellectual creation generated or developed by employees, managers and Board members in the exercise of their function or position at LACNIC will be the property of LACNIC or its designee, to whom all property rights and corresponding rights of use will be assigned.
+Any intellectual creation generated or developed by employees, managers and board members in the exercise of their role or position at LACNIC shall be the property of LACNIC or of its designee, to whom all property rights and corresponding rights of use will be assigned.

-Employees, managers and Board members shall always act in LACNIC's best interest, safeguarding and making proper use of the assets and resources belonging to the organization which are under their control, preventing their use for personal gain or that of third parties, or in actions that may result in damages.
+Employees, managers and board members shall always act in LACNIC's best interest, safeguarding and making proper use of the assets and resources belonging to the organization and which are under their control, preventing their use for personal gain or the benefit of third parties, or in actions that may result in damages.